splunk/public-o11y-docs/gdi/get-data-in/rum/android/rum-android-data-model.rst

      - Always ``Error``.
    * - ``service.application_id``
      - String
-     - Application ID of the app - refer to definition of ``applicationId`` in the :new-page:`Android Studio developer documentation <https://developer.android.com/build/configure-app-module#set-application-id>`.
+     - Application ID of the app: Refer to definition of ``applicationId`` in the :new-page:`Android Studio developer documentation <https://developer.android.com/build/configure-app-module#set-application-id>`.
    * - ``service.version_code``
      - String
-     - Version code of the application - refer to definition of ``versionCode`` in the :new-page:`Android Studio developer documentation <https://developer.android.com/studio/publish/versioning#versioningsettings>`.
+     - Version code of the application: Refer to definition of ``versionCode`` in the :new-page:`Android Studio developer documentation <https://developer.android.com/studio/publish/versioning#versioningsettings>`.
    * - ``splunk.build_id``
      - String
      - This is an optional attribute.
 This is added when minification is enabled for pre-production builds where version code is not updated across app builds, in which case this attribute is used to uniquely identify each build.